 BRAZIL TRAVEL COSTS

 The cost of living in Brazil is low outside the main tourist spots, and even within them shopping around can lower costs a lot.
-Europeans will mostly think Brazil cheap, North Americans a little less so but still comparing favourably with the US for most things.
-However, Brazil is one of the most expensive countries in South America, and you will find that prices depend on where in the country you are, and what kind of activities you’re doing.
-Brazil’s main cities like Rio de Janeiro and Sao Paulo will always be more expensive than rural areas (unless you’re seeking out less touristy locales), and tour styles will also influence how much you spend.
-Particularly reasonable are hotels (except in Rio), foodstuffs (including eating out), and bus travel, while most museums are free.
+Europeans will mostly find Brazil cheap, North Americans a little less so but it still compares favourably with the US in most aspects.
+However, Brazil is one of the more expensive countries in South America, and you will find that prices also depend on where in the country you are, and what kind of activities you’re doing.
+Brazil’s main cities like Rio de Janeiro and Sao Paulo will always be more expensive than rural areas (unless you’re seeking out less touristy locales), and your preferred travel / tour style will also influence how much you spend.
+Particularly reasonable are hotels (except for in Rio), foodstuffs (including eating out), and bus travel, while most museums are free.

 BRAZIL TRAVEL TIPS